kensanata/just-halberds/Just-Halberds.md

 - A shield grants an extra hit and also prevents spell casting, sneaking, climbing, running, and swimming.

-Thus, a magic user without armour can take three hits.
+Thus, a spell caster without armour can take three hits.
 A thief in light armour can take four hits.
 A warrior in full gear can take six hits.